 Dear Parents & Carers,

-We appreciate that you may find this news concerning but please be assured we have taken steps to act quickly to reduce the risk of cross transmission within the academy and we are working closely with Public Health England to monitor the situation.
+We appreciate that you may find this news concerning, but please be assured that we have taken steps to act quickly to reduce the risk of cross transmission by notifying all contacts asap and we will continue to work closely with Kent Health Protection and LAT to monitor the situation as required.
 This letter is, therefore, to inform you of the current situation and provide advice on how to support your child should they have any questions or concerns.

-We have consulted Public Health England and, whilst we wait for further advice, have activated Milestone Covid Contingency Plan Step 3 and asked all children in the bubble and any staff that have worked in the bubble and/or had close contact with the confirmed case to self-isolate for the next 14 days as a precautionary step to prevent them from passing it on to anyone else in the school should they become infectious at a later date.
+Children in the bubble and any staff that have had close contact with the confirmed case will now self-isolate for the next 10 days as a precautionary step to prevent them from passing it on to anyone else should they become infectious at a later date.

-We appreciate that as a parent you may have a number of questions at this stage and therefore we have put together the following FAQ to help address them.
-If, once you have read these questions you have any additional comments or questions, please feel free to contact the academy by email and we will respond to your query as soon as possible.
+We appreciate that as a parent you may have a number of questions at this stage and, therefore, we have put together the following FAQ to help address them.
+If, once you have read these questions you have any additional comments or questions, please feel free to email email@example.com over this holiday period.

 I would like to kindly ask all parents, carers and family members to avoid discussing this case on social media or via Whatsapp groups as this can often create misinformation and increase anxiety unnecessarily.
 Please be assured that we will contact parents should any aspect of this situation change and therefore you can rely on the academy for any official news.

 Why is the academy remaining open if there is a suspected/confirmed case?

 The advice from Public Health England is that schools can remain open providing that anyone that has been in close contact with a confirmed case self-isolates for 10 days.
 This reduces the risk of cross transmission and means a school can remain open providing it is deemed COVID secure.
 If a school develops multiple cases where cross transmission is a factor then Public Health England will advise if a partial or full school closure is required.